You are currently viewing Tumdra Ami Ney, the Abode of Wish-granting Goddess Ekajati in Bhutan

 Historical Significance of Tumdra Ami Ney/ Lhamo Ekajati Ney

-The Ney is believed to have been visited by Guru Padmasambhava and was later discovered by Thangthong Gyalpo.
-It is said that Terton Drukdra Dorji also spent a few years meditating at the Ney.
+The Ney is believed to have been visited by Guru Padmasambhava in the 8th century.
+According to the biography of Drupthop ThangThong Gyalpo, Tumdra Ami Ney was discovered by Thangthong Gyalpo.
+Later, Terton Drukdra Dorji also spent a few years meditating at the Ney.

 From the Hindu point of view, the Ney is a holy place of Goddess Saraswati (Lhamo Yangchen Lhamo), Chumo Ganga (Matey Ganga), and Tshodha Langpo.
-That is why thousands of people from across the border visit the holy site annually during their holy event called Maha Shivrastri.
+That is why thousands of people from across the border visit Tumdra Ami Ney annually during their holy event called Maha Shivrastri.

 The Ney is also considered the place from where hell and heaven’s ways are directed.